Star Wars: Episode VII: The Force Awakens

 But The Force Awakens is basically the same script as A New Hope.
 It’s the same story with the same characters, but with the original characters shoehorned in because fanservice.
 Really, the only thing different between The Force Awakens and A New Hope is a slightly different tone.

 And people ate it all up, giving the film over two billion dollars.
 How did Disney and J.J.
 Abrams manage to repackage A New Hope and resell it to audiences a second time thirty-eight years later?
 Because it’s exactly what audiences wanted.
 They wanted the exact same movie, repackaged and resold.
 It was a corporate repackaging of a nostalgic product purely for the sake of making one of the most massive film profits in history.
 It was a cautious retread done for job security and to milk every last teat dry on the cash cow, made up entirely of pandering to the fans.
 And audiences ate it up.
+I can’t say that The Force Awakens insulted its audience’s intelligence, because these trained seals and moronic sycophants that make up this movie’s audience have no intelligence to insult.
 Bread and circuses, people.
 Bread and circuses.
 It’s times like these that make my faith in humanity drop that much lower.
 Imagine that you got the A New Hope DVD a few Christmases ago.
 You’re expecting a Christmas gift from your friend this year, but he has no idea what to give you.
 So he sneakily steals your A New Hope DVD, gift wraps it, slaps a snazzy bow on top, and gives it to you for Christmas.
 That’s how I feel.
 Now get the hell out of my house.

 Though to be honest, I can’t really get too aggravated at this movie.
 It had a lot of expectations it needed to fulfill.
 It needed to satisfy every single Star Wars and/or Internet nerd’s lofty demands.
 It needed to apologize for some of the mistakes made in the prequel trilogy.
 It had to reintroduce the franchise to a new generation.
 It had to make enough money to pay for the rest of the franchise an hundredfold.
 It needed to tell an interesting, well-written, memorable story.
 It needed to introduce a new set of characters while still featuring the old ones, and make the new characters interesting, well-written, and memorable.
 It needed to showcase the talents of a slew of newcomer actors and rising stars.
 And it also had to be a good movie in the process.
 No pressure.
 And to be honest, I realize and respect that a lot of effort went into making this movie.
 But some areas were worked on harder than others.
 And the areas that were neglected should have been the ones worked on the hardest.